-The National Wireless Safety Alliance (NWSA) is a national certification organization devoted to offering national certification programs in alignment with the certification industry’s most rigorous accreditation requirements NWSA will standardize the certification process and provide a greater degree of confidence to the industry that an employee who is trained in Massachusetts and an employee trained in California (at the same level of technician category), are qualified to perform the scope of work required of them.
-Technicians, regardless of their training pathway, will be required to take a standardized NWSA computer-based test (CBT) and field-based practical examination to achieve certification.
-An NWSA certification card will be a source of pride for industry technicians and will ultimately raise the bar on safety and quality.
+The National Wireless Safety Alliance (NWSA) is a national certification organization devoted to offering certification programs compliant with the certification industry’s most rigorous accreditation requirements.
+Through a standardized certification process, NWSA provides a greater degree of confidence to the industry that an employee who is trained in Massachusetts and an employee trained in California are qualified to perform the scope of work required of them.
+Telecommunication workers, regardless of their training pathway, will be required to take a standardized NWSA written exam via computer-based testing (CBT) and/or a field-based practical exam to achieve certification.
+An NWSA certification card will be a source of pride for telecommunications workers and will ultimately raise the bar on safety and quality.

 How much will it cost to take an NWSA Examination?